Quilting Tips and Techniques » Tips For Appliqueing Quilts

 Wonderful!
 You have the fabric and patterns laid out for various baby quilts that you could make but the one that stands out and you really would like to tackle is appliqué.

 Whether you have quilted before or not, the project of an appliqué quilt can be a challenge.
-Here are successful techniques that will help you feel comfortable and not feel frustrated to the point that you are ready to give up on your first try.
+Here are some tips for appliqueing baby quilts that will help you feel comfortable.
+You won’t feel frustrated to the point that you are ready to give up on your first try.

 1. If you are using fusible web, and there is a problem with it not sticking well to the fabric, stop first and reread the manufacturer’s directions and follow the steps exactly.
 In most cases, if you press the fusible web longer than is recommended, the glue loses its adhesive qualities and it will no longer stick to your fabric.

 2. Curved edges are tricky.
 First, iron your fabric to the freezer paper.
 Next, trim the seam allowances to 1/8 inch to reduce the bulk.
 The wider the seams, the harder it will be for the fabric to stick to the paper since too much fabric is harder to gather.

 3. If your baby quilt project requires appliquéing many pieces of the same shape, first make a plastic template.
 It is more accurate and easier to trace around the plastic template and onto the freezer paper, than over a printer pattern.